 An ornamented standing stone cross, often with a circle1, is called a High Cross.
-There are various other names, including Iona Cross, Scottish Cross, Irish Cross, Welsh Cross, Anglican Cross, St. Luke's Cross, St. John's Cross, Halo Cross, Sun Cross... and a few more names mentioned below.
+There are various other names, including Iona Cross, Scottish Cross, Irish Cross, Welsh Cross, Anglican Cross, St. Luke's Cross, St. John's Cross, Halo Cross, Sun Cross... and a few more names which we mention below.
 The cross arms may extend beyond the circle or terminate at the circle, in which case it can be referred to as a Disc Cross.

-In Germany and Netherlands, it is called the Keltisch Cross and in various countries it is known as the Gaelic Cross2.
-The design is popular in Ukraine and adorns the tops of cupolas, where the circle sometimes has rays emanating out, much like a Sun symbol.
+In Germany and Netherlands, it is called the Keltisch Cross, and as the Gaelic Cross2 in various other countries.
+The design is popular in Ukraine and adorns the tops of cupolas, where the circle sometimes has rays emanating out, much like a Glory Cross.

 Other Celtic crosses have the rays pointing inwards, intertwining with each other to form intricate swirls.

 One such example is seen on this old Bible from a great early-20th century Nonconformist minister in Falkirk and Aberdeenshire, Scotland, and carefully renovated for us by Hollingworth & Moss bindery in Leeds, England.
 For this particular work, even though the gilded cross is embossed on leather, the fine detail of the swirls is quite sharp (as one would expect from a professional bookbinder).

 Interestingly, the detail found on much older weather-beaten stone crosses also remains quite clear.

 Anglicans and Episcopalians usually call this the Anglican Cross, Episcopal Cross or Celtic Cross, whereas Catholics often refer to it as the Irish Cross.
-But just as the Protestant Christ is the same as the Catholic Christ is the same as the Lutheran Christ, all these crosses are one and the same.
+But just as the Protestant Christ is the same as the Catholic Christ is the same as the Lutheran Christ, the meaning of the Cross is the same, whatever name we give it.

 Other names include St. Columba Cross, after the 6th century Irish missionary, Iona Cross, Ionic Cross, and sometimes mistakenly called an Iconic Cross, although no doubt many pilgrims have treated this cross as an icon.

 One of the oldest Celtic Crosses is found in Whithorn, a former royal burgh in Dumfries and Galloway, Scotland.
-This is the site of the 4th century Candida Casa, the first recorded Christian church in Scotland, and the Monreith Cross (or Whithorn Cross).
+This is the site of the 4th century Candida Casa, the first recorded Christian church in Scotland, and called the Monreith Cross (or Whithorn Cross).